Right Here Waiting

 "Right Here Waiting" is a song by American singer and songwriter Richard Marx.
-It was released on June 29, 1989, as the second single from his second album, Repeat Offender.
-The song was a global hit, topping charts in many countries around the world, including the U.S. where it reached number one on the Billboard Hot 100.
-It reached number two on the UK Singles Chart.
-It was certified platinum by the Recording Industry Association of America.
-It was the UK's most streamed love song on Spotify ahead of Valentine's Day in 2013.

-The song has been covered by many artists, including Monica for her album The Boy Is Mine.
+It was released in June 21, 1989, as the second single from his second album, Repeat Offender (1989).
+The song was a global hit, topping charts in many countries around the world, including Australia, Canada, Ireland, New Zealand, and the United States where it reached number one on the Billboard Hot 100.
+The same year, it was certified platinum by the Recording Industry Association of America (RIAA).
+It was the UK's most streamed love song on Spotify ahead of Valentine's Day in 2013 and has since been covered by many artists, including R&B singer Monica.

 Background and writing

-The song was originally created to be sung by Barbra Streisand but she later refused to sing it.
-Marx was an aspiring singer/songwriter when Streisand reached out and asked him to write her a hit.
-Marx sent Streisand "Right Here Waiting", but she turned down the chance to record it.
+Marx wrote "Right Here Waiting" on the road as a love letter to his wife, actress Cynthia Rhodes, who was in South Africa shooting a film.
+It was originally created to be sung by Barbra Streisand but she later refused to sing it.
+Marx was an aspiring singer-songwriter when Streisand reached out and asked him to write her a hit but when he sent her "Right Here Waiting", Streisand turned down the chance to record it.

-He said in an interview, “I had just recently written "Right Here Waiting" and it was such a personal song to me at the time that I had no intention of recording it,” he told CBS’s The Talk.
-“I was like, ‘I’ll give Barbra Streisand "Right Here Waiting"; I’m not gonna do anything with it’.
-“I had to messenger the cassette tape of it to her.
-The next day she called me – I still have this voicemail… – and it says, ‘Richard, I heard the song; it’s a beautiful song, but I’m gonna need you to rewrite the lyrics because I’m not gonna be right here waiting for anyone.
+In a 2021 interview, Marx commented: "I had just recently written "Right Here Waiting" and it was such a personal song to me at the time that I had no intention of recording it.
+I was like, 'I’ll give Barbra Streisand "Right Here Waiting"; I’m not gonna do anything with it’.
+I had to messenger the cassette tape of it to her.
+The next day she called me – I still have this voicemail – and it says, ‘Richard, I heard the song; it’s a beautiful song, but I’m gonna need you to rewrite the lyrics because I’m not gonna be right here waiting for anyone.'
 She actually did me a solid, because had she not rejected it I probably would never have recorded it and every once in a while I put my arm around her and I say, ‘Thank you so much for rejecting my song!'”

-"Right Here Waiting", once it was recorded by Marx, reached number one on the Billboard Hot 100 in the summer of 1989.

-"Right Here Waiting" was the second single from Repeat Offender, after "Satisfied".
-Marx wrote the song on the road as a love letter to his wife, the actress Cynthia Rhodes, who was in South Africa shooting a film.
-The track was arranged by Marx with Jeffery (C.J.)
-Vanston to feature none of the heavy drums and synthesizers popular at the time, with Marx's vocal accompanied only by classical guitar (by Bruce Gaitsch) and keyboards (by Vanston).
-It is one of Marx's most frequently covered compositions.
+Critical reception

+David Nichols of Smash Hits stated that "really, "Right Here Waiting" is a beautiful ballad with an amazingly catchy tune and – like many other Richard Marx songs – it's destined to become a classic".